 How much free RAM memory do I have available on my Linux system?
 Is there enough free memory to install and run new applications?

 free command to get a detailed report on the system’s memory usage.

-free command provides information about the total amount of physical and swap memory as well as the free and used memory and swap space in the system.
+free command provides information about the total amount of the physical and swap memory, as well as the free and used memory.

 How to Use the free Command